nikrays/zapret2/docs/manual.en.md

 If the router operates without NAT (typical for IPv6), the stage at which packets are intercepted does not matter.
 All IP addresses are equivalent.
 You can connect to the internet, and the internet can connect to you; you are an integral part of it with direct IP addressing.
 In practice, however, inbound connections are unlikely, as you will likely protect yourself with a firewall.
 Therefore, direction can still be clearly defined by the interface.
 Nevertheless, if you do host an internal server, you can run a separate `nfqws2` instance in server mode for it, while using standard mode for client traffic.

-In BSD, `ipfw` or `pf` rules are typically written this way—"xmit wan", "recv wan"—supplemented by filters for destination ports on `xmit` and source ports on `recv` (or vice versa for server mode).
+In BSD, `ipfw` or `pf` rules are typically written this way - "xmit wan", "recv wan" - supplemented by filters for destination ports on `xmit` and source ports on `recv` (or vice versa for server mode).
 This reliably identifies the traffic intended for interception based on its direction.

 ## IP cache